Medicinal Plant Lexicon

 Side effects

-Often allergic skin or mucosal reactions, caused by cinnamaldehyde, the main ingredient of the essential oil.
-If cinnamon bark is taken in larger amounts, it can lead to tachycardia, increased breathing and peristalsis accompanied by sweating.
-This is followed by a period of drowsiness.
+Allergic skin or mucous membrane reactions can often occur caused by cinnamaldehyde, the main component of the essential oil.
+If cinnamon bark is taken in large quantities, it can cause palpitations, increased respiratory activity, and intestinal peristalsis accompanied by sweating.
+This is followed by a phase of drowsiness.

 Interactions